Glycosmis macrantha

-Glycosmis macrantha is a tree of Borneo in the family Rutaceae.
-The specific epithet macrantha is from the Greek meaning "large flower".
+Glycosmis macrantha is a tree in the family Rutaceae.
+The specific epithet macrantha is from the Greek meaning 'large flower'.

 Description

 Glycosmis macrantha grows as a tree up to 20 m tall with a trunk diameter of up to 20 cm.
 The large flowers are whitish in colour.
 The ovoid fruits measure up to 1 cm long.

 Distribution and habitat

 Glycosmis macrantha is endemic to Borneo.
 Its habitat is forests, and sometimes in disturbed habitats, from sea-level to 1400 m altitude.